Johnadibe/ecour-IT/README.md

 ### Setup

-to use the project To do list please follow :
+to use the project To do list please follow the:

 > Open GitHub and go to my GitHub repository name: hello_microverse clone.
 > Click “Code” and copy the given URL.
-> click code and copy the URL.
+> Click the code and copy the URL.

-> click code and copy the URL.
+> Click the code and copy the URL.

 > Open “Git Bash” and change the current working directory to the location where you want the cloned directory.

-> Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.
+> Type git clone in the terminal, paste the URL you copied earlier and press “enter” to create your local clone.

 > Syntax: